Brunas/ODataTFS/README.md

 # ODataTFS

-Improvements by me of ODataTFS code from https://tfsodata.visualstudio.com/
+This repository holds improvements by me and friends of ODataTFS code from https://tfsodata.visualstudio.com/